Enhancing Preference-based Linear Bandits via Human Response Time: Problem setting and preliminaries

-To solve this problem, we use the Generalized Successive Elimination (GSE) algorithm~\citep{azizi2021fixed,alieva2021robust,yang2022minimax} for sequential querying and arm recommendation.
-The GSE algorithm divides the budget $B$ evenly into multiple phases.
-Within each phase $s$, it strategically samples queries till the allocated budget is exhausted, collects human choices and response times, computes $\widehat{\theta}_s$ (an estimate of $\theta^*$), and eliminates arms with low estimated utilities based on $\widehat{\theta}_s$.
-The effectiveness of incorporating response times depends on designing an estimator that augments choices with preference strength to improve estimation accuracy.
-In \cref{sec:estimation}, we detail this estimator and compare it theoretically to the traditional choice-only estimator, while \cref{sec:algorithm} presents the GSE algorithm integrated with both estimators.
+To address this problem, we adopt the Generalized Successive Elimination (GSE) algorithm~\citep{azizi2021fixed,alieva2021robust,yang2022minimax}.
+GSE divides the total budget $B$ into multiple phases.
+In each phase, it strategically samples queries until the phase's budget is exhausted, collecting both human choices and decision times.
+It then estimates the preference vector $\theta^*$ and eliminates arms with low estimated utilities.
+Decision times play a key role in the estimation step by providing complementary information about preference strength, which can enable more accurate estimation of $\theta^*$ than choices alone.
+Next, in \cref{sec:estimation}, we introduce a novel estimator that combines decision times and choices to estimate $\theta^*$.
+Then, in \cref{sec:algorithm}, we discuss how this estimator is integrated into GSE to improve preference learning.